halya-maker/cybersecurity-portfolio/Projects/sql-security-analysis/README.md

-# 🔐 Apply Filters to SQL Queries (Security Analysis)
+# Apply Filters to SQL Queries (Security Analysis) based from Google Cybersecurity Professional Certificate

-## 📌 Project Description
+## Project Description
 This project focuses on using SQL filtering techniques to investigate potential security issues and retrieve specific employee and login data.
 The analysis simulates real-world tasks such as detecting suspicious login activity and identifying employees requiring system updates.

-## 🔍 Retrieve after hours failed login attempts
+## Task 1: Retrieve after hours failed login attempts

 A potential security incident occurred after business hours (after 18:00), so failed login attempts during this period needed to be investigated.